remysucre/cs240b/index.md

 **Time**: 4pm-5:50pm &nbsp; **Location**: Boelter 5280 &nbsp; **Instructor**: [Remy Wang](https://remy.wang)

 This is a graduate-level research-oriented course offered in Fall 2025.
-The course aims to introduce foundation knowledge and discuss recent advances in Data and Knowledge Bases.
+The course aims to introduce foundational knowledge and discuss recent advances in Databases.
 We will focus on the algorithmic aspect of data processing this quarter.

 The lectures will be based on [notes](https://pages.cs.wisc.edu/~paris/lecture-notes/)